voltdatalab/science-monitor-site/about.md

 ### ABOUT

 The **Science Pulse** is supported by the [International Center for Journalists](https://icfj.org/), under the [Knight Fellowship](https://www.icfj.org/our-work/knight/icfj-knight-fellowships) program.
-The project is developed by the data-driven agency [Volt Data Lab](https://voltdata.info/), which is owned by the current fellow.
+The project is developed by the data-driven agency [Volt Data Lab](https://voltdata.info/).

-Brazilian science journalism agency [Bori](https://abori.com.br/) is our partner in this venture, helping us to make sense of the technology and the information we gathered.
+Brazilian science journalism agency [Bori](https://abori.com.br/) is our partner in this venture, helping us to make sense of the technology and the information we gather.

-You can find our privacy policy and license [in this link](../privacy).

-Read about the methodology [here](methodology).

 ### TEAM

-#### Sérgio Spagnuolo
+#### Sérgio Spagnuolo (lead)
 [<i class="fa fa-twitter wow bounceIn" data-wow-delay=".1s"></i>](https://twitter.com/sergiospagnuolo) - [sspagnuolo@icfj.org](mailto:sspagnuolo@icfj.org)<br>
 ICFJ Knight Fellow for 2020/2021 and editor at Volt Data Lab